 19 A familiar example may help clarify how the provisions of the MMMA are connected to each other.
 Michigan has statutory qualifications for persons entering into a state of matrimony.
 See MCL 551.1 (restricting marriage to couples of opposite gender); MCL 551.3 (disqualifying couples who are of specified, close degrees of familial affinity).
-There is also a registration requirement, in the form of a marriage license.
+There is also a registration requirement in the form of a marriage license.
 MCL 551.2.
 Married couples have many statutory rights and duties.
-See, e.g., MCL 557.204 (the equal right to property acquired during the marriage); MCL 554.45 (the right to hold property as joint tenants); MCL 557.151 (the right to joint ownership of personal property); MCL 205.93(3)(a) (the right to transfer property and free from use tax); MCL 600.2162 (the right not to testify against a spouse); MCL 552.7 (authorizing actions for separate maintenance).
+See, e.g., MCL 205.93(3)(a) (the right to transfer property and free from use tax); MCL 600.2162 (the right to not testify against a spouse); MCL 552.7 (authorizing actions for separate maintenance).
 The registration, or licensing, requirement inheres in all statutory references to marriage, and thus there is no need to repeat it with each statutory mention.
-MCL 206.311(3) authorizes the filing of joint tax returns by "husband and wife," but does not reiterate that this concerns couples licensed to marry each other.
+For example, MCL 206.311(3) authorizes the filing of joint tax returns by "husband and wife," but does not reiterate that this concerns couples licensed to marry each other.
 To conclude that any married person, qualified and registered under the laws of this state, may file jointly with any other married person, so qualified and registered, would be nonsensical and lead to an absurd result.
-As the statutory registration, or licensing, requirement carries through all marriage law, the registration requirement of the MMMA should be understood to carry through all provisions of that act.
+As the statutory registration, or licensing, requirement carries through all marriage law, so should the registration requirement of the MMMA be understood as carrying through all provisions of that act.